ARMmbed/mbed-client-example-6lowpan/README.md

 1. Set application certificate as described in [Setting Certificate for the application](#setting-certificate-for-the-application) chapter.
 2. Configure the `mbed-client-example-6lowpan` application to use the IPv6 address of the ARM mbed Device Connector:
 	* The `/source/lwm2mclient.cpp` file contains the IPv6 address of the ARM mbed Device Connector.
-By default, this is set to  "FD00:FF1:CE0B:A5E0::1".
-It should be at line 28, as the value of `MBED_SERVER_ADDRESS`.
-The full address format is `coap://<IPv6 address>:PORT`, that is "FD00:FF1:CE0B:A5E0::1:5386".
+By default, this is set to  "2607:f0d0:3701:9f::20".
+It should be at line 28, as the value of `MBED_DEVICE_CONNECTOR_URI`.
+The full address format is `coap://<IPv6 address>:PORT`, that is "coap://2607:f0d0:3701:9f::20:5684".
 3. Configure the `mbed-client-example-6lowpan` application to use an appropriate radio channel based on your hardware.
 See [Changing radio channel](#changing-radio-channel) below for instructions.
 4. Build `mbed-client-example-6lowpan` (see [Build instructions](#build-instructions)).
 5. Load the `mbed-client-example-6lowpan` application binary to the FRDM-K64F board (see [Running the example application](#running-the-example-application)).

-**Note:** You may need to open UDP port 5683 in your computer's firewall for the ARM mbed Device Connector to communicate with this example application.
+**Note:** You may need to open UDP port 5684 in your computer's firewall for the ARM mbed Device Connector to communicate with this example application.

 ### IP address setup